 There's loads to explore in the beautiful city of Christchurch and surrounding areas of Akaroa/Banks Peninsula.
 One of the best ways to see it all is via road.

-Recently there have been several changes to the Freedom Camping ByLaw 2015.
 If you're planning to freedom camp in Christchurch and Akaroa/Banks Peninsula it's important you're aware of the current restrictions.
 Find out more.

 What is Freedom Camping?